shitcoinsociety/shitcoinswap/README.md

 ## Why Open Source?

 Shitcoin Swap is supposed to be a centralized but open website that can easily integrate with any type of decentralized platform.
 I was searching for some kind of standardized protocol or API that would allow websites like this to easily communicate with such platforms.
 However, I could not find any.
-That's why I decided to develop this website in the open, hoping that it will make it easier to accrue help from platform developers.
+That's why I decided to develop this website in the open, hoping that it will make it easier to accrue help from platform developers in the future.

 ## Contributing

-This is a pretty straight-forward Ruby on Rails app built with Inertia and Svelte.
-To contribute and develop new features, you'll have to set up your local development enviroment.
+This is a pretty straight-forward Ruby on Rails app built with [Inertia](https://inertiajs.com) and [Svelte](https://svelte.dev).

-To do this, first clone the repo, initialize and build submodules, install dependencies, and then start the app.
+To set up your local environment, first clone the repo, initialize and build submodules, install dependencies, and then start the app.

+### Inside a dev container

+Coming soon

+### Without dev containers

-### Clone the repo
+#### Clone the repo

 ```
 git clone git@github.com:shitcoinswap/launchpad.git
 ```

-### Initialize and build submodules
+#### Initialize and build submodules

 We're using our [own fork of Inertia](https://github.com/buhrmi/inertia) because it adds some important features that makes development easier.